Newborn's sleep needs at 0 to 3 months

 Breastfeeding and caffeine

 If you are breastfeeding, caffeine may affect your baby’s sleep.
-The recommended limit for breastfeeding mothers is 6 cups of tea or 2 cups of coffee a day.
-For filtered coffee, you should only have one cup a day.
+The recommended limit for breastfeeding mothers is about 200mg of caffeine (about 6 cups of tea or 2 cups of coffee) a day.
+Try drinking decaffeinated tea and coffee, herbal teas or water instead.